 It is estimated that upwards of 94 percent of teenagers now consume kratom regularly in southern Thailand and that the consumption of kratom throughout South East Asia is widespread.

 It is important to mention that the primary way of managing pain in this country is through the consumption of a variety of pharmaceutical drugs.
-Prescriptions for opiate medications such as vicodin and percoset have soared from 76 million in 1991 to 241 million prescriptions in 2014.
+Prescriptions for opioid medications such as vicodin and percoset have soared from 76 million in 1991 to 241 million prescriptions in 2014.
 ERs throughout the country see more than 800,000 people every year due to prescription opioid abuse.
-The latest statistic in 2010 show there were 16,651 deaths attributed to opiate overdosing.
-Over 2 million Americans abuse and/or have a dependence on prescription opiates and in 2012, we spent 8.34 billion dollars on opioid prescriptions.
+The latest statistic in 2010 show there were 16,651 deaths attributed to opioid overdosing.
+Over 2 million Americans abuse and/or have a dependence on prescription opioids and in 2012, we spent 8.34 billion dollars on opioid prescriptions.

 In this environment, medical professionals and those in need of pain management or looking for a recreational high have been searching for alternatives to opiates that are easily addictive, often ineffective after tolerance is built and too often quite deadly.
 Kratom has become popular not only due to its opiate like effects but also because it appears to not be deadly, with a marked dosage “cut-off” point where it induces nausea and vomiting.
-There have been no reported deaths associated with kratom use alone (though there are some murky cases that appear to involve poly-pharmacy).
-Because of this, kratom is seen as a far less dangerous substances that prescription opiates.
+There have been a handful of reported deaths associated with kratom (though these are murky cases that appear to involve alcohol and poly-pharmacy as well).
+Because of this, kratom is seen as a far less dangerous substances that prescription opioids.
 However, high doses have been shown to cause severe sedation, confusion and psychosis in some people.

 There has been quite a bit of research done on kratom , its complex pharmacological constituents and effects.
 Over 25 alkaloids and active compounds have been isolated from kratom and many exhibit analgesic, antitussive, immunostimulant, opiate, antihypertensive and sedative properties.
 Two of the most active ones include the alkaloids mytraginine and 7-hydroxy-mytraginine.
 Both of these alkaloids have strong opiate receptor affinity.
 Activity here leads to strong pain relieving effects.
 It also blocks 5-HTP receptors and activates noradrenergic and serotonergic pathways in the spinal cord.
 Finally, mytraginine also stimulates adrenergic receptor sites, eliciting a sympathetic response and giving kratom its stimulating effect.